We let you in on tranquil hidden parks in Singapore for some alone time with nature.

 2. Telok Blangah Hill Park

 Unlike the pocket parks on this list, the one at Telok Blangah is huge.
-It’s part of the Southern Ridges, which also includes Mount Faber Park, HortPark, Kent Ridge Park and Labrador Nature Reserve.
-You can dive into the elevated trek at Forest Walk for something more rugged, or check out Henderson Waves to admire the city skyline from up high.
+It’s part of the Southern Ridges.
+This also includes Mount Faber Park, HortPark, Kent Ridge Park and Labrador Nature Reserve.
+You can dive into the elevated trek at Forest Walk for something more rugged.
+Or check out Henderson Waves to admire the city skyline from up high.
 Another great place for photo-taking: The Terrace Garden, which boasts 360-degree sights of the island.

 Telok Blangah Hill Park, enter via Henderson Road